kos-lang/kos/doc/proposals.md

 * ?
 Support multi-line strings the Python way or the C way?

-* Default function arguments

-        fun add(a, b = 0)
-        {
-            return a + b
-        }

-    - Args with default values cannot be followed by args without defaults
-    - Args with default values can be followed by args...
-    - Function's minimum number of args is limited to the args without defaults
-    - Compiler generates code to automatically push default args if not specified
-    - Probably need a new instruction
-    - Defaults must be expressions which evaluate to a constant

 * Partial application:

         const sum3 = fun(a, b, c) -> ( a + b + c )